Doogiemuc/liquido-backend-quarkus/docs/README-tech.md

-# FURTHER LINNKS & REFERENCES
+# FURTHER LINKS & REFERENCES

 ### Changes to the Spring version of the backend